thomas4019/expressa/README.md

 `eventTypes` is a string or array of the event types listed below
 `priority` determines the order of callback execution.
 Listeners with lower priority are executed first.
-`callback` is a function like the following: `function(req, collection, doc)`
+`callback` is a function like the following:

+`function(req, collection, doc)`  where

-    `req` is the request
+> `req` is the request
-    `collection` is a string of the name of the collection acted upon `doc` is generally the relevant .
+> `collection` is a string of the name of the collection acted upon
+> `doc` is generally the relevant .
 Sometimes only doc._id is available.

-Before Event Types
+### Before Event Types

+The value returned controls whether the user will be allowed to perform the action.
+Return `true` to allow the action.
+Return `false` to deny the action.
+Don't return anything or `undefined` to let other listeners decide.
+If all listeners return undefined the action is allowed.
+Order is significant because it's the first defined return value that controls whether the action is allowed.

 * get
 * post
 * put
 * delete

-After Event Types
+### After Event Types

+For these, the returned value is ignored.

-* changed
+* changed (called after a put or post has succeeded)
 * deleted

 ## Todo - contributions welcome!